• Home

 Building a Van Bed With Crafted Workshop

-Have you ever wanted to go out and take a road trip without having to get a hotel?
+Have you ever wanted to go out and take a road trip without getting a hotel?
 How about camping without having to bring a tent?
-What if you’re just tired of being tied down to leases and not being able to move when you want?
-In collaboration with Johnny Brooke from Crafted Workshop, we have a build for you, that anyone with some woodworking experience can do themselves.
+What if you are tired of being tied down to leases and unable to move when you want?
+In collaboration with Johnny Brooke from Crafted Workshop, we have a build for you that anyone with some woodworking experience can do.

 List of Tools You Need